tofuutils/tenv/README.md

 <a id="project-binaries"></a>
 ### Project binaries

+All the proxy binaries return the exit code `42` on error happening before proxied command call.

 <details markdown="1"><summary><b>tofu</b></summary><br>

 The `tofu` command in this project is a proxy to OpenTofu's `tofu` command  managed by **tenv**.